How To Edit Your WordPress User Profile

 6 – Name > Username

-You cannot change a username in the User Profile screen.
+You cannot change your username in the User Profile section.

-You can also change your username inside the WP Dashboard using a simpler method that requires no code editing or messing with your WordPress database.
+You can also change your username from your WordPress Dashboard using a simpler method that requires no code editing or messing with your WP database.

 Changing your username will affect your login, as this username is required for logging into your WordPress site!